The Best Dogs for Elderly People: More than Just Good Companions for Seniors

 - Lower cholesterol

 The best dogs for the elderly also increase your social interaction and physical activity.
 While walking your dog, even if it’s just around the block, it will get you out.
 More than that, people are likely to stop to pet it and ask questions about the dog and its breed.
 Instant connection.

 What Qualities Should You Look For In a Dog?

 While a dog with a lot of energy can be fun for young families, at some point it can be hard to keep up with them.
 Generally, good dogs for seniors are smaller dogs with less energy.
 You might not trip on big dogs, but they get in the way and they are enthusiastic and energetic.
 They can knock over an elderly person, or a child, and cause serious injury.
 Smaller dogs tend to have less energy, they can be moved easily and they know how to get out of the way of people.
 Bonus: smaller dogs make smaller messes (think cleanup duty).

-A young dog that's trained and out of the puppy years with a clean bill of health is ideal.
-The time, money and energy that goes into training puppies is intense.
+A young dog that’s trained and out of the puppy years with a clean bill of health is ideal.
+The time, money and energy that goes into training puppies are intense.
 Also, the cost of a pup, shots, veterinary appointments, training, and growing bellies all adds up!
-That said, you don't want to get attached to a dog that has ongoing health issues.
+That said, you don’t want to get attached to a dog that has ongoing health issues.
 It can be a hard on your heart.
-Health issues are likely to develop as they grow older, but having a dog that's ill from the beginning can be a big burden.
+Health issues are likely to develop as they grow older, but having a dog that’s ill from the beginning can be a big burden.

 The following are just a small sample of some of the best dogs for the elderly.

 These adorable little balls of fluff don’t shed are very devoted, playful and affectionate.
 Although they’re active, they don’t need much more exercise than a walk around the block.
 They love visitors and will make sure you know when people are coming, so they’re not ideal if you’re looking for a quiet dog.
 But when it’s just you, they will gladly curl up next to you while you read a book, watch TV, or nap.